Key Breed Facts

 Average weight: Males 18 - 20 kg, Females 18 - 20 kg

 The Griffon is a medium sized dog that's well-balanced being longer in the body than they are tall.
 They have a very noble look about them which is enhanced by the way these dogs carry their heads.
 They have domed shaped heads with a well-developed occipital bone and a clearly defined stop.
 Their muzzle is square and they boast having a bit of a Roman nose with wide nostrils which again enhances their dignified appearance.
-Noses are black with the exception of white/lemon, white/orange coated Griffons where their noses are brown.
+Noses are black except for white/lemon, white/orange coated Griffons where their noses are brown.

 Their ribs are nicely rounded and let right down to the level of a dog's elbow and they reach quite far down a dog’s body.
 The Griffon's flanks are relatively deep and their hindquarters are well-boned, muscular and strong.
 Back legs are heavily muscled with dogs boasting well-defined muscular second thighs.
 Feet are large with tight, firm pads and short, very strong nails.
 Their tails are well feathered, long and set high being thicker at the base, but tapering very gradually to the tip which dogs carry slightly curved, but never over their backs.

 When it comes to their coat, the Griffon boasts a moderately long coat that's lays flat to their body and they have a nice thick undercoat.
-Accepted breed standard colours include the following:
+Accepted breed standard colours for Kennel Club registration are as follows:

 The Basset Griffon Vendeen is known to be intelligent which is paired to a wonderful, calm and charming nature.
 These dogs boast having masses of personality which is matched only by their stamina.
 They are confident, outgoing dogs by nature that love nothing more than doing what they were bred to do which is to hunt, track and then bay to let their owners know they have found something.